vuxcode/pr1-project-Josefin-animation/bug-list.md

 19. had putten the PinkPressed++ on the 4th instead of 3rd.
 Got a lot of "bugs" from naming things 3rd, 4th etc multiple times, so now ive renamed the console log markers as what the action is suposed to be
 20. Currently at 6 out of 27 fixed

+21. Made 3 more variables called MAZE, CORPSE and STATUE. if the first button is blue it adds 1 to CORPSE, if the first button pressed is Pink it adds 1 to STATUE and so on. and then i added the requirement to the else ifs with the same conditions but different outcomes to differentiate them.